Epictek/WiiFlow_Mod6/README.md

 - If no categories ini file is found, a set of 20 basic categories (Action, platformer, racing...) is created.
 - Added ability to create new custom categories within WiiFlow interface.
 - Added ability to translate categories in language ini file.
+- Added a plugin editor menu
+- Added a new snapshot view to coverflow to use along with Wiimpathy's plugin snapshot databases.
 - Added ability to launch an explorer view within source menu and coverflow config menu (text list view of games without coverflow), all games including plugins can be launched from there.
 - The game folder browsed can be different from the one used by coverflow, and you can "import" games from this other folder to the coverflow, including CD based games (folder with BIN/CUE files).
 - CD based games (folder with BIN/CUE files) can now be deleted.